24 hr Rescue Hotline:

 Every year the number of casualties we deal with generally increases.
 The only exception has been in 2020 during the Covid lockdowns which occurring at the height of the busy season.
 People were working from home and and if their cat or dog caught a wild animal or bird they were there to rescue it and save it, where as normally they would come home from work and either not know their pet had caught a wild creature or the creature was found dead.
 Not surprisingly the following year the total decreased.

 The above table is not completely accurate as this is based on the initial call out assessment, which can change.
-However, categories like Cat, Dog or predator attacks are only used where the someone has actually witnessed that animal attacking the casualty, otherwise the injuries are recorded as one of the injury categories where the cause is not known.
+However, categories like cat, dog or predator attacks are only used where the someone has actually witnessed that animal attacking the casualty, otherwise the injuries are recorded as one of the injury categories where the cause is not known.

 Human attacks, cat attacks, dog attacks, road casualties are suspected to be much higher than recorded here as they are often not witnessed but the injuries and location are consistent with those type of incidents.

 A number of cases could be classed as falling into more than one of the categories above, but the primarily reason why we are being asked to attend a rescue will be recorded only.
-For example we deal with far more orphan young birds and mammals than listed above but some are reported as being a cat attack as the primary reason for rescue.
-A collapsed mange fox would be recorded as collapsed not mange.
-Or a fox trapped in a basement or compound wound be recorded as that rather as mange even if it had mange.

 Calls about casualties in the very north of East Sussex are generally passed to Folly Wildlife Rescue, casualties in the far east of East Sussex are passed to the RSPCA Mallydams Wood Wildlife Hospital.

 This information is based on the town and the key council area which covers that town.
-In locations where a town is covered by more than one council like Saltdean being covered by both Brighton & Hoce City Council and Lewes District Council, the data will lead to a slight imbalance in the results.
+In locations where a town is covered by more than one council like Saltdean being covered by both Brighton & Hove City Council and Lewes District Council, the data will lead to a slight imbalance in the results.

 We are frequently asked about our success rate, which is a challenging question due to varying perceptions of success.
 Our main goal is to alleviate the suffering of wildlife casualties and return them to their natural habitat.
 This is generally achieved in two ways: